 Get the latest software, and keep your device secure!

 It’s important to keep software on your pi-top up-to-date, as this helps to ensure that you have the latest features, bug fixes, and security improvements.
+There are two different methods for running pi-top software updates described below; they both do the same thing, it just depends how you prefer to use your pi-top.

 Checking For Updates